thhdragon/ff5m/docs/CONFIGURATION.md

 ### Backup & Restore

+#### Klipper configuration Backup & Restore:

+##### Features
-- **Automatic Restore**: The last created backup is automatically restored during the printer's boot process.
+- **Automatic Restore**: The most recent backup is automatically restored during the printer's boot process.
 - **Manual Backup**: Backups are not created automatically.
-You must manually run the `CONFIG_BACKUP` macro to create a backup.
+To create a backup, you must manually run the `CONFIG_BACKUP` macro.

+##### Purpose
+This feature is useful if you’ve tuned parameters in `printer.base.cfg`.
+When updating the stock firmware, some of these parameters may revert to their defaults.
+By using this backup and restore system, you can ensure your custom changes are not lost and are restored during boot.

-###  Available Macros
+##### Macros
+The following macros control this functionality:

-- `CONFIG_BACKUP`: Creates a backup of the current configuration.
+- **`CONFIG_BACKUP`**: Creates a backup of the current Klipper configuration.
-- `CONFIG_RESTORE`: Restores the configuration using the most recent backup.
+- **`CONFIG_RESTORE`**: Restores the Klipper configuration from the most recent backup.
-- `CONFIG_VERIFY`: Checks if the configuration has changed since the last backup.
+- **`CONFIG_VERIFY`**: Checks if the Klipper configuration has changed since the last backup.

+#### Mod & Klipper configuration Backup & Restore

+To preserve all your custom parameters and configurations within the mod, you can create a full backup archive.
+This allows you to restore the mod to its last state, even if it has been completely removed.

+##### Macro
-- `BACKUP_TAR`: Creates a .tar archive containing all configuration files for easy storage or transfer.
+- **`BACKUP_TAR`**: Creates a `.tar` archive containing all printer and mod configuration files for easy storage, transfer, and restoration.

+##### Backup Process
+1. Run the `BACKUP_TAR` macro.
+2. Download the generated archive from:
+   **Fluidd → Configuration → mod_data → `debug_<date>.tar.gz`**

+##### Restore Process
+1. Unpack the `.tar` archive on your computer.
+2. Drag and drop all extracted files as-is into:
+   **Fluidd → Configuration**
+3. Reboot the printer to apply the restored configuration.

 ## User-Defined Parameters